dentarg/auth0-blog/_posts/2017-05-26-go-beyond-username-password-with-modern-auth.markdown

 ## Moving Forward with Modern Authentication

 Now more than ever, authentication involves more than just supporting usernames and passwords.
 Modern authentication puts the emphasis on creating and protecting identity for users, whether they're an individual using an app or enterprise employees.

 Usernames and passwords aren't going to disappear, but authentication is complex, and it's only going to get harder to manage.

 There's no need to struggle to keep up using in-house solutions when you can rely on experts that live and breathe identity management.
 Your IAM solution can support everything you want to offer your users, while letting you focus on the product that got users to sign up in the first place.

+## Aside: Securing Applications with Auth0

+Are you building a [B2C](https://auth0.com/b2c-customer-identity-management), [B2B](https://auth0.com/b2b-enterprise-identity-management), or [B2E](https://auth0.com/b2e-identity-management-for-employees) tool?
+Auth0, can help you focus on what matters the most to you, the special features of your product.
+[Auth0](https://auth0.com/) can improve your product's security with state-of-the-art features like [passwordless](https://auth0.com/passwordless), [breached password surveillance](https://auth0.com/breached-passwords), and [multifactor authentication](https://auth0.com/multifactor-authentication).

+[We offer a generous **free tier**](https://auth0.com/pricing) so you can get started with modern authentication.